HPC-SimTools/IPS-framework/doc/user_guides/config_file_new.rst

    or if no detection mechanism is specified and none of the other mechansims work first.
 It is the *users* responsibility for this value to make sense.

-.. [#node_detection] Currently the porting documentation is under construction.
-Use python script ``ips/framework/utils/test_resource_parsing.py`` to determine which automatic parsing works for the platform in question.
-If nothing works, use the manual settings and contact the framework developers to look into developing a method for automatically detecting the allocation.

 .. note : the node allocation and detection values in this file can be overriden by command line options to the ips ``--nodes`` and ``--ppn``.  *Both* values must be specified, otherwise the platform configuration values are used.